FTP SOFTWARE DETAILS

 Root Directory vs. WWW Directory

 All domains hosted by Web Host Pro have a unique username and password when accessing the server via FTP.
-Each hosted domain and virtualhost has an individual WWW Directory within the Root Directory for the account.
+Each hosted domain and the virtual host has an individual WWW Directory within the Root Directory for the account.
 FTP programs will log the user into the Root Directory unless you specify otherwise.
-When in the Root Directory, the WWW Directories is listed and usually accessible simply by clicking on the folder.
+When in the Root Directory, the WWW Directories are listed and usually accessible simply by clicking on the folder.
 Whenever uploading files, make certain they are being uploaded to the WWW Directory and not the Root Directory.

 Default Page